Asymptotic behavior of some factorizations of random words: Introduction

-The process $s$ is a variant of the \emph{stickbreaking process} \cite{McCloskey,MR1156448} related to the Poisson-Dirichlet(0,1) distribution, in which the first attempts to break the stick would fail (with probability $p_1$) and would produce a geometric number of fragments with size 0 at the beginning of the process, while for the stickbreaking process the transition probability $\tilde{p}(y,dx)$ is $\frac{1}{y}{\mathbf{1}}_{(0,y]}(x)dx$ for any $y\in[0,1]$.
+The process $s$ is a variant of the \emph{stickbreaking process} \cite{MR2615013,MR1156448} related to the Poisson-Dirichlet (0,1) distribution, in which the first attempts to break the stick would fail (with probability $p_1$) and would produce a geometric number of fragments with size 0 at the beginning of the process.
+For the stickbreaking process the transition probability $\tilde{p}(y,dx)$ is $\frac{1}{y}{\mathbf{1}}_{(0,y]}(x)dx$ for any $y\in[0,1]$ : the stickbreaking process can be seen as the sequence of low records of an i.i.d. sequence $U$ of uniform random variables on $[0,1]$.
 Of course, whence $\rho^{(n)}$ and $\rho$ are rearranged in decreasing order, the small initial fragments are rejected at the end or, in the case of $\rho$, they disappear.
-Thus \begin{corollary} The decreasing rearrangement of $\rho^{(n)}$ converges in law to the Poisson-Dirichlet(1) distribution. \end{corollary}
+Thus \begin{corollary} The decreasing rearrangement of $\rho^{(n)}$ converges in law to the Poisson-Dirichlet (0,1) distribution. \end{corollary}

-As regards the second result, for any Lyndon word $w \in \mathcal L_n$, let $R_{n}(w)$ denotes the length of its standard right factor, and set $r_n=R_n/n$.
+As regards the second result, for any Lyndon word $\mathtt{w} \in \mathfrak{L}_n$, let $R_{n}(\mathtt{w})$ denotes the length of its standard right factor, and set $r_n=R_n/n$.
 We have: